Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 ***

 Thank you for reading my guide.
 I hope it was helpful!
+If you have any feedback, additional tips or corrections, you can contact me through RA [here](https://retroachievements.org/user/Gemyma).
+Shout out to BahamutVoid's Challenge league 2022 for giving me a reason to write all this.

+I've sunk many, _many_ hours into this game over the years, long before I discovered RetroAchievements.
+I hope you enjoy it as much as I have.